Jlet2223/BankingApp/README.md

 The Admin can do everything the Employee can also approve or deny account requests, and make Withdraw, Deposit, and Transfer from any account.
 The Admin can also freeze, un-freeze, and cancel accounts;

-All Ready Set up users and accounts: *All input is case-insensitive*
+All Ready Set up users and accounts: *All input is case-insensitiv

 	Customer - Password
 	* jl2569			  -  147753